Wethersfield CT: Connecticut Started Here

 But all was not lost.
 In 1826, wealth came again with the construction of the State Prison – a penitentiary, like Eastern State Penn in Philadelphia, that attracted tourists.
 A trolley line was installed, connecting Wethersfield to Hartford.

-And in 1907, developer Albert Hubbard built 240 homes.
+In 1907, developer Albert Hubbard built 240 homes.
 These still stand on roads identified by house-shaped street signs – and are highly desirable.

 Wethersfield Prison Cell

-The Wethersfield State Prison, called “Castle on the Cove,” was a point of pride in town.
+The Wethersfield State Prison, called “Castle on the Cove,” was a point of pride in the town.
 For some time it coexisted nicely with town residents.
 Wethersfield Little League played on prison grounds, the prison’s football and baseball teams played against town teams, and prisoners made ships in bottles, state license plates, and other goods.

 By the 50’s and 60’s, however, overcrowding and riots forced the prison’s closure.
 In 1963, the building was demolished.